-CLOBBERED A form of overglaze enamelled pottery decoration.
-May be particular to the Spode Factory in Stoke-on-Trent.
+CLOBBERED A form of overglaze pottery decoration.
+See clobbering below.

-CLOBBERING The practice of adding extra surface decoration to someone else's pottery, with or without their permission.
+CLOBBERING 1) Process.
+Decorating dept. The practice of adding extra surface decoration to pottery manufactured by someone else, with or without their permission.

 CLOGS Clumpy footwear with a wooden sole and leather tops and laces.
 The wooden sole was protected with nailed-on metal bands.
 Uncomfortable but healthy.